-- (i) The capacity of a multipurpose plant producing a Schedule 2 chemical is calculated by assuming that the plant would be used solely for the production of that chemical over a period of one year. - (ii) For a multipurpose plant producing more than one Schedule 2 chemical using separate process lines, the calculated capacity for each individual chemical assumes that the plant would be used solely for the production of that chemical over a period of one year.
+- (a) The capacity of a multipurpose plant producing a Schedule 2 chemical is calculated by assuming that the plant would be used solely for the production of that chemical over a period of one year. - (b) For a multipurpose plant producing more than one Schedule 2 chemical using separate process lines, the calculated capacity for each individual chemical assumes that the plant would be used solely for the production of that chemical over a period of one year.

 Enter the production capacity and indicate by checking the relevant box whether the capacity has been calculated on the basis of nameplate capacity or design capacity.
-Please ensure that the unit of weight has been indicated by checking the relevant box (tonne or kg) at the top of the form or by entering the unit of weight alongside the figure.
+Ensure that the unit of weight has been indicated by checking the relevant box (tonne or kg) at the top of the form or by entering the unit of weight alongside the figure.

-Form 2.4 Information on Each Schedule 2 Chemical above the Declaration Threshold at the Plant Site Country Co Section: B Page n of n Date (ccyy- pages: : onfid. mark For initial declarations please provide this information for each of the previous three calendar years Please complete as many forms as necessary in order to declare all Schedule 2 chemicals at the plant site.
-Plant Site Code: The year to which the data relates: IUPAC chemical name: Common or trade name of the chemical used by the facility: If chemical is not contained in handbook for chemicals, please identify attachment for structural formula: CAS registry number: Total amounts of Schedule 2 chemical produced, processed, consumed, imported or exported by the plant site.
-Unit of weight: Quantity produced: Quantity processed: ם Kg g 🗖 Quantity consumed: Quantity imported: Quantity exported: Purposes for which the chemical was produced, processed or consumed (i) Processing and consumption of Schedule 2 chemical on site; specify product type (use product group codes in Appendix 4): (ii) Direct export of the Schedule 2 chemical off the plant site?
-Yes 🗆 No If YES , specify States involved (use country codes in Appendix 1): (iii) Sale or transfer of the Schedule 2 chemical within the territory or to any other place under the jurisdiction or control of the State Party (please indicate destination below): Other industry: Yes 🗆 No Trader: Yes 🗆 No Other destination: Yes 🗆 No Final product types derived from sold/transferred Schedule 2 chemical, if possible, (Use product group codes in Appendix 4) (iv) Other purpose (specify) for which the Schedule 2
+Form 2.4 Information on Each Schedule 2 Chemical above the Declaration Threshold at the Plant Site Country Code: Section: B Page n of n pages: Date (yyyy-mm-dd): Confid. mark For initial declarations ensure to provide this information for each of the previous three calendar years Ensure to complete as many forms as necessary in order to declare all Schedule 2 chemicals at the plant site.
+Plant Site Code: 4 The year to which the data relates: 4 IUPAC chemical name: 4 Common or trade name of the chemical used by the facility: < If chemical is not contained in handbook for chemicals, identify attachment for structural formula: 4 CAS registry number: ٩ Total amounts of Schedule 2 chemical produced, processed, consumed, imported or exported by the plant site.
+Unit of weight: Quantity produced: Quantity processed: Quantity consumed: Quantity imported: Quantity exported: Purposes for which the chemical was produced, processed or consumed (i) Processing and consumption of Schedule 2 chemical on site; specify product type (use product group codes in Appendix 4): (ii) Direct export of the Schedule 2 chemical off the plant site?
+Yes 🗖 No 🗖 If YES , specify States involved (use country codes in Appendix 1): (iii) Sale or transfer of the Schedule 2 chemical within the territory or to any other place under the jurisdiction or control of the State Party (indicate destination below): Other industry: Yes 🗖 No 🗖 Trader: Yes 🗖 No 🗖 Other destination: Yes 🗖 No 🗖 Final product types derived from sold/transferred Schedule 2 chemical, if possible, (Use product group codes in Appendix 4) (iv) Other purpose (specify) for which the Schedule 2 chemical was produced, processed or consumed: